ShaneDenham/VanTimmerenDentistry/README.md

 # VanTimmerenDentistry
-A custom WordPress website for Van Timmeren Family Dentistry A child theme of the JointsWP WordPress theme
+This is a custom WordPress website for Van Timmeren Family Dentistry -- a child theme of the JointsWP WordPress theme.